dfisher95350/dfisher95350.github.io/education/index.md

 # Education

-A detailed summary of my educational background.
+A summary of my educational background.

 ## St. Olaf College